Skip Internal Navigation

 Journal Ultrasound Medicine 2016).

-Designed within this cohort is a study of risk factors of GDM and a nested case control study focusing on the etiology and prediction of GDM and its implications for fetal growth.
+Fetal Growth-GDM Study: Designed within this cohort is a study of risk factors of of gestational diabetes (GDM) and a nested case control study focusing on the etiology and prediction of GDM and its implications for fetal growth.
 The role of genetic factors and longitudinal nutritional and cardio-metabolic biomarkers in the development of GDM are being investigated.
 Initial findings indicated potential important roles of insulin growth factor (IGF) pathway (Zhu et al. 2016

 Diabetes) and iron metabolism (Rawal et al 2017